rei/rei-cedar-docs/docs/foundation/typography/README.md

 <template slot="Brand Typography">
 <cdr-doc-table-of-contents-shell>

-<cdr-doc-alert icon="warning">These values are **NOT** to be used by developers for creating custom UI.<br>If you are extending or modifying an existing Cedar component please work with the design system team to add support for your enhancements.</cdr-doc-alert>
+<cdr-doc-alert icon="warning"><strong>These values are NOT to be used by developers for creating custom UI.</strong>If you are extending or modifying an existing Cedar component please work with the design system team to add support for your enhancements.</cdr-doc-alert>

 Typography from REI’s brand guidelines are used throughout Cedar components and design recommendations.
 Use these values when:
   - Requesting an update to an existing Cedar component